thambaru/curlcurl/README.md

 # Curl cURL

 This is a helper class to make your code more clean by curling cURL just into a line.
-With Curl cUrl, you don't have to init or close the connection as it does itself.
+With Curl cUrl, you don't have to init or close the connection as it does by itself.
 Just wrap up options and kaboom!

 ##Usage